igmfilho/clientbox-api/README.md

 It will build the solution in the folder "target".

-To start the application, execute the commande:
+To start the application, execute the command:

 ```
 java -jar clientbox-api-0.0.1-SNAPSHOT.jar